JackSzwergold/Writing/memories/The Last Passover I Had With My Family.md

 I looked at them, turned my head, found a seat and sat down to wait… To wait for my nephew to finally show up so we could all—as a “family”—celebrate the magic of Passover.

+Some short time later—after dust had settled—the bell rang and there was my nephew.
+He was there apologizing and making nice to everyone.
+The events that just transpired were washed away and the “magic” of this kid showing up changed everyone’s tune.

+He really went out of his way to apologize for his actions; so much so I even told him, “Just sit down and let’s have a meal…”

+So as the Seder began, we all read from the Hagadah.
+We all took turns to read one paragraph like we always did, but when it came to my nephew he read a second paragraph… And then a third… As each obvious paragraph break happened I attempted to speak up and say he should allow others to read, but my brother and sister shushed me.
+My sister’s dullard friend said nothing; but that isn’t fair to them… The reality is nobody said anything.
+And I just accepted the reality of the situation and went along with it.

+Soon enough we were actually eating a meal.
+But as I ate I looked around and saw abusers, the abused and people who sat back and said nothing.
+While other Seders had given me headaches in the past, the feeling of death and “Why am I wasting my life?” washed over me.

+When I left my sister insisted I take home some food from the Seder despite my protests that I didn’t want anything.
+When I got home, I took off my jacket, lifted up the toilet cover and just flushed the food she gave me down the toilet.

 ***

 *The Last Passover I Had With My Family (c) Copyright by Jack Szwergold; written on December 30, 2017.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*